usaid-cs/yesterday-i-learned/random.md

 - The JPEG files today are mostly JFIF (JPEG File Interchange Format) files, a format that builds on JPEG.
 - [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is a Dockerfile builder toolkit.
 [Buildkite](https://buildkite.com/) is a CI tool.
 - Recruiters can totally [look you up on Linkedin](https://www.glassdoor.com/blog/8-secrets-recruiters-wont-tell-you/) and ask your mutual connections what they think about you.
 No reference request needed.
 They can also not give you any updates for a week because they are waiting on a candidate they like more.
 These are all things they won't tell you, no matter how good your relationship is with them, so just be professional, let them do their job, and thank them with a hollow gesture when they tell you it's all over.
-- "Let me tell you something.
-The climate justice movement?
-Not clued in enough on this.
-Not clued in enough on this.
-The climate justice movement is a movement that says, 'we're worried about our future. *What future?
-What future?* Children in the African continent, in Asia, in Latin America; they don't have a future; they don't have a present. *They're not worried about the future; they're worried about their present.* Your slogan is "we're worried about the future"?
-What future?
-That's a middle-class bourgeois western slogan.
-You got to be worried about now.
-2.7 billion people can't eat now, and you're telling people, *'reduce your consumption'*?
-How does this sound to a child who hasn't eaten in days?
-You've got to clue into this, guys." - Vijay Prashard, [on the climate movement, and how the UK fucked India for 400 years straight](https://www.youtube.com/watch?v=Bho6xY-jSuE)
 - A [spike](https://en.wikipedia.org/wiki/Spike_%28software_development%29) is a test that helps explore the simplest way to solve a problem.
 Then again, sometimes people call something a spike even though it is just the investigation part of the story.
 - RabbitMQ is a queue.
 Kafka is a log.
 This underlying difference allows RabbitMQ to have message priority (as in, a *priority queue*), while Kafka allows message retention (as in, a *log*), broadcasting, and replay.
 - GFCIs detect current leakage by comparing the magnetic field strength between line in and line out.
 In an AC situation, in and out should always be equal.
 A two-outlet GFCI receptacle only has one pair of wires getting electricity into it (line hot + line neutral).
 The other pair of wires (load hot + load neutral) are [for other pairs of non-GFCI receptacles](https://www.youtube.com/watch?v=ILBjnZq0n8s) somewhere some the load wires, so multiple outlets are protected by one GFCI.